makerdao/mips/MIP10/MIP10c2-Subproposal-Template.md

 ### Requirements
 For each address to be whitelisted:
-	- Is contract source code verified on etherscan? <yes/no>
+	- Is contract source code verified on Etherscan? <yes/no>
 	- Is Oracle data used in a permissioned manner that would prevent parasitic behavior? <yes/no>
 	- Is Oracle data written to storage? <yes/no>
 		- If Oracle data is stored, is it stored in a private variable? <yes/no>